microtrain/bootcamp/01-DevEnvironment/03-SystemBasics.md

 sudo apt install -f
 ```

-Use [Dash](https://help.ubuntu.com/lts/ubuntu-help/unity-dash-intro.html) to find and open Chrome.
-Open Dash ```Super + F``` and type _chrome_ into the search field.
+Use the search box from the activity panel to find and open Chrome.
 Click the Chrome icon to launch the Chrome browser.
 You'll notice the Chrome icon is now in the [Launcher](https://help.ubuntu.com/stable/ubuntu-help/unity-launcher-intro.html) right click the Chrome icon and select _Lock to Launcher_ from the context menu.
 Now right click the FireFox icon in the launcher and click choose _Unlock from Launcher_ from the context menu.

 ## [Visual Studio Code](https://code.visualstudio.com/)